gladys-pascual/gladys-pascual/README.md

 * A feature of the budget app is an authentication integration, using Auth0, to allow for sign up and log in.
 </p>
 <p>
 * Once logged in, the user can create, update & delete a transaction.
-THe user can also view a list of their transactions, and view a report of transactions with a pie chart.
+The user can also view a list of their transactions, and view a report of transactions with a pie chart.
 </p>
 <p>
 * I used a number of libraries such as react-router-dom, axios, react-hook-form, react day picker, day js, & nivo/pie.
 For more information, checkout my <a href="https://github.com/gladys-pascual/my-money-front-end-react" target="_blank">repo</a> for the front-end.